047cburgess/ft_minirt/README.md

 - Scalar multiplication for intensity
 - Component-wise multiplication for color filtering
 - Clamping to ensure values stay within valid range

-### Memory Management

-The project includes comprehensive memory management:
-- Proper allocation and deallocation of scene objects
-- Cleanup of MiniLibX resources on exit
-- Error handling with appropriate cleanup
-- No memory leaks (verified with valgrind)